2029 Horticulture - Judging Process

 Judging will be based on:

-• The efficiency with which the property is run relative to its potential.
 This will not be based solely on financial measures such as profit per hectare or return on business capital.
 These measures will be taken as a guide but consideration will also be given to other factors such as:

 • Stage of development, financial structure.